joshyawn/Threat-Hunting-Scenario-Brute-Force-Attack/README.md

 ### 2. Searched the `DeviceLogonEvents` Table

-Searched for any Successful Logon Attempts from the Remote IPs with abnormally high amount of failed Logon attempts using the same DeviceLogonEvents Table.This would determine if any threat actors were able to successfully logoon to Instagratifications accounts.
+Searched for any Successful Logon Attempts from the Remote IPs with abnormally high amount of failed Logon attempts using the same DeviceLogonEvents Table.This would determine if any threat actors were able to successfully logoon to Instagratifications servers.
 It was determined that the RemoteIP 47.196.45.190 was able to succesfully login 6 times.
 The first successful login by the threat actor being on 2025-06-13T21:43:15.9216213Z.
-The results of this query also showed that the threat actor with the RemoteIP 47.196.45.190 was only able to login successfully to this account.
+The results of this query also showed that the threat actor with the RemoteIP 47.196.45.190 was only able to login successfully to this system.

 **Query used to locate event:**